Prof. Dr. Paolo Favaro

 Upon successful completion of this class, you will be able to:

-The course requires students to be familiar with the basics of linear algebra, probability theory and MATLAB programming.
+The course requires students to be familiar with the basics of linear algebra, probability theory and Python programming.
 A brief review of these subjects will be carried out during the exercise sessions.

 The following books are recommended as additional reading: